Translate

 Emily Kame Kngwarreye: The Untamed Spirit of Australian Aboriginal Art

-Emily Kame Kngwarreye (1910–1996) remains one of the most celebrated and influential Australian Aboriginal artists, whose work transcended cultural and geographical boundaries to revolutionize contemporary art.
-Born in the remote Utopia community in the Northern Territory, her artistic career did not begin until her late seventies, a fact that adds profound depth to the incredible body of work she created in less than a decade.
+Emily Kame Kngwarreye (1910–1996) is one of the most celebrated and influential Australian Aboriginal artists.
+Born in the remote Utopia community in the Northern Territory, she began painting in her late seventies, yet produced a monumental body of work in less than a decade that revolutionized contemporary art and reshaped global understandings of Aboriginal creativity.

 Emily Kame Kngwarreye — Big Yam